project-kardeshev/ao-wallet-kit/README.md

 ### `useAddresses`

 All addresses hook.
-Returns the addresses in the connected wallet, known by Arweave Wallet Kit.
+Returns the addresses in the connected wallet, known by AO Wallet Kit.
 Requires the `ACCESS_ALL_ADDRESSES` permission.

 #### Usage